Conformal Invariance of Spin Correlations in the Planar Ising Model: Introduction

-The mathematical proofs of such predictions were out of reach until recently.
-In 2006, Smirnov \cite{smirnov-i} has rigorously established conformal invariance of the \emph{fermionic observables} in the Ising model.
-Later, this result has been proven to be universal \cite{chelkak-smirnov-ii}, and led to the proof of convergence of the interfaces in the Ising model to Schramm's SLE${}_3$ curves \cite{CDHKS}.
-The full-plane \emph{energy} correlation functions (that is, the correlations of $n$ pairs of neighboring spins) were computed on periodic isoradial graphs by Boutillier and de Tili\`ere \cite{boutillier-de-tiliere-i,boutillier-de-tiliere-ii}, and the scaling limit for bounded domains has been rigorously treated in \cite{hongler-smirnov-ii,hongler-i}, confirming the CFT predictions for the energy field.
+However, the group of conformal self-maps of the full plane is only finite dimensional.
+Hence, in order to reveal the full strength of the conformal invariance property, it is important to consider \emph{general planar domains with boundary}.
+In this setting, mathematical proofs of {conformal invariance} and CFT predictions at criticality have remained out of reach until recently.
+Smirnov \cite{smirnov-i} has rigorously established conformal covariance of the \emph{fermionic observables} in the Ising model on the square grid.
+Later, this result has been proven to be universal in the family of isoradial graphs \cite{chelkak-smirnov-ii}, and led to the proof of convergence of the interfaces in the Ising model to Schramm's SLE${}_3$ curves \cite{CDHKS}.
+At the same time, the scaling limit of \emph{energy correlations} for bounded domains has been rigorously treated in \cite{hongler-smirnov-ii,hongler-i}, confirming the CFT predictions for the energy field.
+Nevertheless, the corresponding question about the \emph{spin correlations} remained open.

-The corresponding question about the \emph{spin} correlations remained open, and the existing results mainly concern the case of the full plane.
-The diagonal and horizontal spin-spin correlations in the plane were computed by Wu \cite{mccoy-wu-i}.
-Recently, Pinson \cite{pinson} has proven the rotational invariance of the full-plane two-point correlations.
-A number of remarkable results were obtained for the massive limits, see \cite{wu-mccoy-tracy-barouch,sato-miwa-jimbo-iv,palmer-tracy} and references therein.
-Palmer \cite{palmer} justified the CFT predictions at criticality by taking the zero-mass limit.
-In the presence of boundary, however, even the simplest problem of the asymptotics of magnetization of the Ising model in the half-plane remained open since it was posed by McCoy and Wu \cite{mccoy-wu-ii}.

-In this paper, we rigorously prove existence and conformal covariance of scaling limits of all multi-point spin correlation functions in any simply-connected planar domain with $+$ boundary conditions.
-For example, our result for magnetization, when combined with the asymptotics of the two-point correlations in the plane \cite{mccoy-wu-i}, reads as follows.
-Let $\E_{\Omega_\delta}^{+}[\sigma_a]$ denote the magnetization (expectation of spin) at the cite $a$ with $+$ boundary conditions in a discrete domains $\Omega_\delta$.
-Then
+In this paper, we rigorously prove the existence and the conformal covariance of the scaling limits of all the multi-point spin correlation functions in any simply connected planar domain with $+$ boundary conditions at criticality.